ChristopherJBarclay/web-dev-tools/README.md

 # Web-Dev-Learning-Tools
-A list of learning tools I have found to gain a deeper understanding of web development concepts.
+A list of learning tools I have found to gain a deeper understanding of web development.